Angie55/milestoneFour-chocify/TESTING.md

+## Testing

+### Automated testing

+The following validation services and linter were used to check the validity of the website code.

+- [W3C Markup Validation](https://validator.w3.org/)- used to validate HTML.

+- [W3C CSS validation](https://jigsaw.w3.org/css-validator/)- was used to validate CSS.

+- [JShint](https://jshint.com/)- was used to validate JavaScript.

+### Manual testing

 #### Navbar

 - The number of products added to the cart displays correctly and the badge only shows when there are items in the cart.